ayushpetigara/zybooks-assingment-reminder/README.md

 ## Implementation

 I have a slightly modified version of the program which I am running on a Raspbery Pi 3b+.
-The program runs every morning and will notify me of the due dats of my current assignments.
+The program runs every morning and will notify me of the due dates of my current assignments.
 This way I am always notified if I have an assignment due today.

 ### Contact